uspgamedev/STEAMING/README.md

 HUMP already has everything you'd (probably) need for gamestates, such as changing from one another, and calling the respective callbacks functions.
 Read more in the [documentation](http://hump.readthedocs.io/en/latest/gamestate.html).

 When changing between gamestates, you'll probably want to delete all the draw elements, or at least most of them.
 To do that you can just call the method *clearAllTables()* in the *util* module, that will clear all elements, including from id's or subtype tables.
 But if you don't want some objects to be deleted, just use the exceptions methods from the *util* module, to add exceptions to single elements, or even a whole subtype of them.
 This help you to re-use objects and stop wasting time re-creating them each time you jump from gamestates.

+### Useful stuff

+There are already some useful classes implemented, such as *rgb* for color manipulation and buttons (by the fault its a rectangle with some text).
+Feel free to edit and change any files as you desire to better suit your project :)

+### How to use

+You can fork the repository and use the way you like.
+If there is a big update on the template, you can re-base your repository, but be careful not to lose specific changes you've made.